circuithub/rel8/docs/tutorial.rst

   allPartCities :: O.Query (Expr String)
   allPartCities = partCity <$> allParts

-Now we have a query containing just one column - expressions of type ``String``.
+Now we have a query containing one column - expressions of type ``String``.

 ``WHERE`` clauses
 -----------------